athensresearch/athens/doc/adr/backend.md

 ## Design goals

-* Allowing one user to use a database on multiple devices
+* Allowing one user to use a graph on multiple devices
+  * Potentially: small group of trusted users on one graph
+* One graph per server

 ## Design non-goals

-* Multiplayer; TODO: clarify
+* SaaS
-* Hosting a backend for multiple users (i.e., "Athens as a service"); not included as a goal due to extra privacy/security considerations.
+  * We assume that the user trusts the server (i.e., runs the server for their graph, or trust whoever runs the server).
+The database does not have to be opaque/secret to the server.
+It's OK if the server can read or alter the database.
+  * Eventual SaaS design will need to solve this and other security/privacy considerations.
+* Massive multiplayer
+  * We are not designing for more than, say, 10 users on a graph.
+* Fine-grained authorization
+  * An authenticated user will have read/write access to the whole database.
+We will not, for example, have ACLs.

 ## Requirements